 Well, and so it seems that I have met the one person to travel with that hasn’t been to Florence yet.
 Not to mention Siena.
 So it just happened, a couple of weeks ago, that I rediscovered the beauty of it all on our road trip through Tuscany.
 Because there are no direct flights to Florence from Hamburg, we decided to start off in Pisa.
 Again, I’ve been to Tuscany many times – so I didn’t do “the obvious”, but visited spots off the beaten path.
 Check out our route here.

 FORTE DEI MARMI

 I have very fond memories of this little town, north of Pisa by the sea.
 A Tuscan vacation spot by the book.
-The charm of this town is not really in it’s beach, but the view of the mountain back drop, where the famous Carrara Marble comes from.
-More so the athmosphere in the evenings, when all the lights at Luna Park go on, little boys take their electric Batman-car for a spin and girls cheer from pony drawn carriages.
+The charm of this town is not really in its beach, but the view of the mountain backdrop, where the famous Carrara Marble comes from.
+More so the atmosphere in the evenings, when all the lights at Luna Park go on, little boys take their electric Batman-car for a spin and girls cheer from pony-drawn carriages.
 Luxury boutiques invite for late-night shopping sprees and everyone is just relaxed.
 Perfect to start your trip!